 Another explanation as to why God allows bad things to happen is due to Adamic representation.
-Adam represented us (1 Corinthians 15:22), so that when he sinned in the Garden of Eden, we ended up suffering the consequences of his rebellion.
+Adam represented us (1 Corinthians 15:22) so that when he sinned in the Garden of Eden, we ended up suffering the consequences of his rebellion.
 In other words, we are born in a fallen and sinful world because of Adam’s sin.
-This would mean that God is allowing the consequences of sin to run their course in the world, which includes bad things, because Adam represented us.
+This would mean that God is allowing the consequences of sin to run their course in the world, which includes bad things.
 Also, we could say this demonstrates how bad sin really is, and God wants to show everyone how bad sin and its effects really are.

 Yet another explanation is that God can use bad things to lead to good things.
 For example, when we look at the crucifixion of Jesus, which is the means by which we are saved from our sins, we see that it was a result of people doing bad things to Jesus.
 Yet, we are saved by it.
 Praise God.

 Sometimes we don’t understand why bad things happen.
 Personally, I suffered the loss of my son shortly after his birth.
-My wife and I had a funeral for him; and well, we don’t know why God let him die.
-But, through the years, I have been able to relate to other people who have lost children.
-I’ve been able to offer comfort for them and point them to Jesus --because I know what they’re going through.
-So, sometimes God allows bad things happen, so that we can help others go through difficulties in their lives.
+My wife and I had a funeral for him, and well, we don’t know why God let him die.
+But, through the years I have been able to relate to other people who have lost children.
+I’ve been able to offer comfort for them and point them to Jesus - because I know what they’re going through.
+So, sometimes God allows bad things to happen so that we can help others go through difficulties in their lives.